eliasfernandez/phphinder-bundle/README.md

 ## What is it?
 [PHPhinder](https://github.com/eliasfernandez/phphinder) is an open-source, lightweight, and modular search engine designed for PHP applications.
 It provides powerful search capabilities with a focus on simplicity, speed, and extensibility.

-The PHPhinder bundle connects PHPhinder with symfony to improve the searchability of Doctrine entities.
+The PHPhinder bundle connects PHPhinder with Symfony to improve the searchability of Doctrine entities.

 ---